junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "What rule is that?"
 Sam gets lost slightly.

 "The prophet job description," Dean explains for him.
-"Donatello only agreed to take the job if he doesn't have to go on full-on combat with angels and demons, and apparently, we lied to him.
-Not knowingly."
+"Donatello only agreed to take the job if he doesn't have to go into full-on combat with angels and demons, and apparently, we lied to him.
+Not knowingly.
+Sorry."

 Donatello shrugs with a light hint of a laugh.
 "It's not like I got any salary anyway."